section-engineering-education/engineering-education/content/articles/getting-started-with-paper-database-in-android/index.md

 - Huge amount of information cannot be stored within the paper database.
 - Querying data from the database is a problem, especially categorical data.

-### When to use Paper database
+### When to use the Paper database
-Paper database is a great choice when:
+The Paper database is a great choice when:
 - Saving minor details.
 - The data to be stored consists of fields.